aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/crc/crc.rst

    :Examples: | ``--crc-type "32-GZIP"``
               | ``--crc-poly "0x04C11DB7" --crc-size 32``

-Selects the CRC type you want to use among the predefined polynomials in the following table.
+Select the CRC type you want to use among the predefined polynomials in the following table.
 If you want a specific polynomial that it is not available in the table you can directly put the polynomial in hexadecimal.
 In this case you have to specify explicitly the size of the polynomial with the